Air Plant Care

 Light: Bright, indirect light is best.

 My recommended method: Soaking.
-About once a week or so, soak plant(s) in a bowl/cup of water for about 20-30 minutes.
-I soak mine upside down and leave the bottom, bulb like part, out of the water.
+About every 1-2 weeks or so, soak plant(s) in a bowl/cup of water for about 20-30 minutes.
+I collect rain water and use this to water my air plants.
+If you use tap water and are on city water, allow your water to sit for 24 hours, this allows chlorine and other chemicals in the water to offgas.
+Soak your air plant upside down so that it's leaves are submerged in the water and leave the bottom, bulb like part, out of the water.
 This helps the base from getting oversaturated with water which can cause rot.
-Remove from bath and shake upside down for a second or two.
-Allow to dry completely, upside down is best, for a few hours before placing plant back in its haven.
-I place mine on a cooling rack or dish strainer upside down to dry.
+Remove from its soak and shake upside down for a second or two.
+Allow to dry completely, upside down, for a few hours before placing plant back in its home.
+(I place my air plants on a cooling rack or dish strainer upside down to dry).

 Temperature: They like to stay at a cozy 60-90 degrees.